WFMU

 Saturday, October 24th, 3pm - 6pm

-Todd-o-phonic Todd
+on Todd-o-phonic Todd

 Singles Going Steady Special with Stan R. Krause of Catamount Records, plus a LIVE set from Richard Lloyd!